 This book is an award-winning middle grade that is based on truth.
 Ivan is a gorilla who lives at the mall and is a spectacle.
 Not only do people come to stare at him, but they also fork over cash for his drawings.
 Ivan, who narrates this book, doesn’t call himself exploited.
 That would be too on-the-nose for the lyrical story about what it means to be a living, feeling being with a need for connection, even purpose.
 But any animal-loving reader will recognize the cruelty of Ivan’s situation and await his liberation.

 The fact that this liberation comes as Ivan reaches outside himself to help another brings welcome humanity to this animal tale.
-Though we can never know what goes on inside an animal’s head, the book had me believing in Ivan and in what he was thinking and feeling.
+Though we can never know what goes on inside an animal’s head, the book made me believe in Ivan and his thoughts and feelings.

 More significantly, it reminded me of the preciousness of every aspect of creation.
 You don’t have to commit to reading for 15 minutes.
-Sometimes chapters can be long and take half an hour to read an entire chapter aloud.
+Sometimes, chapters can be long, and reading an entire chapter aloud takes half an hour.

 Author: Katherine Applegate, Patricia Castelao